-Oregon values vibrant rural communities and independent, family-scale farms but mega-dairies put small farms out of business.
+Oregon values vibrant rural communities and independent, family-scale farms but factory farms put small farms out of business.

-Forty years ago, Oregon was home to more than 4,000 dairies, most of them small, family-owned businesses.
+Oregon is lucky to have high value agricultural lands and has more concentrated ag production than the national average.
+Thirty years ago, Oregon was home to more than twice as many dairies as today, most of them small, family-owned independent businesses.
 These and thousands of other small family farms in Oregon are part of what makes our state a leader in sustainable agricultural practices and strong community-based food systems.

-What’s worse: Current laws treat mega-dairies the same as family farms.
-Industrial dairies have exploited these laws to pollute Oregon’s air and water and threaten animal welfare — all while pushing out small, independent dairy farms that strengthen, rather than extracting from, our rural communities.
+What’s worse: Current laws treat factory farms the same as family-scale farms.
+Industrial animal factories and the mega-corporations that control them have exploited these laws to pollute Oregon’s air and water and threaten animal welfare — all while pushing out small, independent farms that strengthen, rather than extracting from, our rural communities.

-We need to ensure that independent family farms, not mega-dairies, are the future of dairy production in Oregon.
-We need to transition our dairy market so that it works for small farmers.
+We need to ensure that independent family farms, not factory farms, are the future of livestock production in Oregon.
+We need to transition our livestock market so that it works for small farmers.
 Oregon deserves a food system that prioritizes independent family farmers, produces healthy food for consumers, and protects our environment.
-Mega-dairies won’t get us there.
+Factory farms won’t get us there.

-Take action to protect Oregon’s small farmers from mega-dairies.
-It’s time for a mega-dairy moratorium in Oregon
+Take action to protect Oregon’s small farmers from factory farms.
+It’s time for a factory farm moratorium in Oregon